-Brine that may have collected in the boreholes since they were drilled, before they are instrumented, will be collected.
-The boreholes will be cleaned out and video logged to document their condition before installing instrumentation.
-The volume of brine removed from boreholes will be documented and samples of it will be collected for compositional analysis in the laboratory.
-These data will provide early-time brine inflow volumes, which will be useful for calibrating hydrologic flow models, and if all boreholes produce brine, the compositional samples will provide some measure of spatial variability in the brine composition encountered in the salt.
+Brine that may have collected in the boreholes since they were drilled, before they are instrumented, has been and will continue to be collected.
+The boreholes were cleaned out and video logged to document their condition before installing instrumentation.
+The volume of brine removed from boreholes was documented and samples of it were collected for compositional analysis in the laboratory.
+These data provide early-time brine inflow volumes, which will be useful for calibrating hydrologic flow models, and if all boreholes produce brine, the compositional samples will provide some measure of spatial variability in the brine composition encountered in the salt.
 Samples will be analyzed for stable water isotopes and dissolved species components.